publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch80/m__us_usc_t10_s1566.md

  __References in Text__

     The Uniformed and Overseas Citizens Absentee Voting Act, referred to in subsecs. (b)(1), (e), and (i)(2), is [Pub.
 L. 99–410][/us/pl/99/410], Aug.
 28, 1986, [100 Stat.
-924][/us/stat/100/924], as amended, which is classified principally to subchapter I–G (§ 1973ff et seq.) of chapter 20 of Title 42, The Public Health and Welfare.
-For complete classification of this Act to the Code, see Short Title of 1986 Amendment note set out under [section 1971 of Title 42][/us/usc/t42/s1971] and Tables.
+924][/us/stat/100/924], which was formerly classified principally to subchapter I–G (§ 1973ff et seq.) of chapter 20 of Title 42, The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections, and is now classified principally to chapter 203 (§ 20301 et seq.) of Title 52.
+For complete classification of this Act to the Code, see Tables.

  __Amendments__